logancyang/obsidian-copilot/README.md

 <details>
   <summary>Unresponsive QA when using Huggingface as the Embedding Provider</summary>

   - Huggingface Inference API is free to use.
 It can give errors such as 503 or 504 frequently at times because their server has issues.
-If it's an issue for you, please consider using OpenAI as the embedding provider.
-Just keep in mind that it can cost more, especially with very long notes as context.
+If it's an issue for you, please consider using OpenAI or CohereAI as the embedding provider.
+Just keep in mind that OpenAI costs more, especially with very long notes as context.
 </details>
 <details>
   <summary>"model_not_found"</summary>